Stop Training for the Worst: Progressive Unmasking Accelerates Masked Diffusion Training: Experiments

 \section{Experiments}

-In this section, we present experimental results for PUMA, focusing on two central claims: \begin{itemize}[leftmargin=0.6em] \item \coloredhl{xsienna}{\textbf{Practicality}}: PUMA speeds up MDM pretraining. \item \coloredhl{xsienna}{\textbf{Compatibility}}: PUMA offers complementary speedups on top of autoregressive initialization and block-size curricula. \end{itemize} In Section~\ref{sec:sudoku}, we validate our intuition of PUMA's design on Sudoku puzzles.
-In Section~\ref{sec:pretraining}, we demonstrate PUMA’s efficiency in 125M-scale MDM pretraining.
+In this section, we present experimental results for PUMA, focusing on two central claims: \begin{itemize}[leftmargin=0.6em] \item \coloredhl{xsienna}{\textbf{Practicality}}: PUMA speeds up MDM pretraining. \item \coloredhl{xsienna}{\textbf{Compatibility}}: PUMA offers complementary speedups on top of autoregressive initialization and block diffusion. \end{itemize} In Section~\ref{sec:sudoku}, we validate our intuition of PUMA's design on Sudoku puzzles.
+In Section~\ref{sec:pretraining} and Section~\ref{sec:dream}, we demonstrate PUMA’s efficiency in 125M-scale MDM pretraining and in 7B-scale MDM post-training.
 Finally, in Section~\ref{sec:remedy}, we show that these speedups persist when PUMA is combined with other recipe-level remedies.